bhartiy/learnsellacious/pages/48.distiman/47.datasheet-component/default.md

 ### Global Level

 **1.** For that first make a datasheet configuration menu if not done already.
-To Know more how to make Backofiice menu go to https://www.sellacious.com/documentation-v2#/learn/settings/menu-manager
+To Know more how to make Backoffice menu go to https://www.sellacious.com/documentation-v2#/learn/settings/menu-manager

 ![](Screenshot%202020-08-07%20at%203.42.14%20PM.png)